-Serve the Jekyll site
+Serve the Jekyll Documentation theme

-- 1. Browse to the jekyll theme directory.

-- 2. Type jekyll serve

-- 3. Go to the preview address in the browser.
+- 1. Browse to the directory where you downloaded the Documentation theme for Jekyll. - 2.
+Type jekyll serve - 3.
+Go to the preview address in the browser.
 (Make sure you include the / at the end.)

 Unfortunately, the Command Prompt doesn't allow you to easily copy and paste the URL, so you'll have to type it manually.